nimterop/nimterop/README.md

 __Implementation Details__

 In order to use the tree-sitter C library at compile-time, it has to be compiled into a separate binary called `toast` (to AST) since the Nim VM doesn't yet support FFI. `toast` takes a C/C++ file and runs it through the tree-sitter API which returns an AST data structure.
-This is then printed out to stdout in a Lisp S-Expression format.
+This can then be printed out to stdout in a Lisp S-Expression format or the relevant Nim wrapper output.
+This content can be saved to a `.nim` file and imported if so desired.

-The `cImport()` proc runs `toast` on the specified header file and parses the resulting S-Expression back into an AST data structure at compile time.
-This AST is then processed to generate the relevant Nim definitions to interop with the code accordingly.
+Alternatively, the `cImport()` macro allows easier creation of wrappers in code.
+It runs `toast` on the specified header file and injects the generated wrapper content into the application at compile time.
 A few other helper procs are provided to influence this process.

 The tree-sitter library is limited as well - it may fail on some advanced language constructs but is designed to handle them gracefully since it is expected to have bad code while actively typing in an editor.
 When an error is detected, tree-sitter includes an ERROR node at that location in the AST.
 At this time, `cImport()` will complain and continue if it encounters any errors.
 Depending on how severe the errors are, compilation may succeed or fail.
 Glaring issues will be communicated to the tree-sitter team but their goals may not always align with those of this project.